I can still remember the hair-raising excitement of waking up in the morning, firing up my email, and seeing line after line saying:

 The WordPress page builder plugin I recommend is:

-- Thrive Architect because it lets you do cool stuff on your page that would normally require you to hire a web designer and a programmer.
+- Thrive Architect (part of Thrive Suite) because it lets you do cool stuff on your page that would normally require you to hire a web designer and a programmer.
 (Trust me, I know!
 I've worked in organizations with multi-person IT teams and I can do what they do thanks to Thrive Architect.)

 For collecting payments …